 - Speech disorders: A person with a speech disorder, such as stuttering or a lisp, may have difficulty speaking clearly, making it hard for others to understand them.

-- Fatigue: A fatigued person may have difficulty focusing or staying alert, making it hard for them to communicate effectively.
+- Fatigue: A fatigued person may have difficulty focusing or staying alert, making it hard for them to communicate effectively, learn more about workplace fatigue.

 - Illness: A person who is ill may have difficulty speaking or thinking clearly, making it hard for them to communicate effectively.